csdmichael/SalesPOC.APIM/README.md

 This repo is designed to **not overwrite existing resources**:

 - If a target resource/config already exists, the script logs and skips it.
-- Existing APIM/API Center resources are not replaced.
+- Existing APIM resources are not replaced.
-- Existing analyzer config is not re-imported.

 ## GitHub Actions workflow